kotiyalanurag/Agrivoltaics-in-Germany/README.md

 * SECTION 3 - Energy Source Analysis
 > This section utilises some bar graphs to show the different sources of energy that fuel North Germany.
 It also shows the distribution of solar panel orientations throughout different states.
-And also shows us how solar energy compared to the other sources of energy in North Germany.
+And also shows us how solar energy performs in comparison to other sources of energy in North Germany.

 * SECTION 4 - Geospatial Analysis
 > I have used geopandas and contexily here to generate geospatial plots of North Germany in various scenarios.
 We can see the distribution of freeland solar installations in different states at night, by geographical terrain, and plant size of installation.